teamdigitale/dev-curriculum/design/02-hack.md

 You will perform most of the work on the components.
 To hack on them you will need to edit the files found in `src/scss` and `src/js`, and test your result by looking at the relevant page in the documentation.

+You will notice that all of this content is automatically synced to the browser, since we use Browsersync.
+Just refresh the page and all of the components in the page will be automatically updated to the last local change.

 # Submitting your work

 We'd love to integrate your work in our repositories!
+Please make sure your local git is configured, so that we can give you proper attribution.

 ```.bash
 git config --global user.name "Your Name"
 git config --global user.email your.email@address.org
 ```

+Then (fork)[https://github.com/italia/bootstrap-italia#fork-destination-box] `boostrap-italia` and submit a Pull Request.
+If you don't know how to do this, check out [the awesome guide from GitHub](https://help.github.com/articles/creating-a-pull-request/).